vanfp/haskell-workshop/README.md

 You are encouraged to hew as closely to this regular, weekly schedule as you are able so as to maintain your momentum.
 That said, if life gets in the way, so be
 it: but do your best to catch up, and avoid skipping any material as each chapter builds on the last.
+We can always discuss exercises on the
+#hffp-workshop channel at the [YVRDev Slack](https://yvrdev.herokuapp.com/),
-We can always discuss exercises on Slack, but please refrain from posting your solutions publicly (including on GitHub).
+but please refrain from posting solutions publicly (including on GitHub).

 ### Signing up